 Estate Loan Frequently Asked Questions

 Rates on estate loans many times vary but they last for the duration of the probate matter.
 As an example: If an estate loan is 15% annually and the probate takes 3 years to close, then the loan will ultimately cost 45% of the money that is lent.
 For instance, if you receive $20,000, the loan would cost around $10,000, meaning the beneficiary would need to pay back $30,000.
 A probate advance cost does not have as many variables because the amount of money is agreed upon up front without interest fees that accrue every month.
 The agreed-upon terms are exactly what they will cost.
 There is no accrual of interest payments with an estate advance.
+Probate loan rates vary based upon multiple factors.

 When it comes to estate loans, there are predefined ways that you have to use the money.
 You may or may not be able to use a loan to pay for inheritance or estate taxes.
 A probate advance can be used however you want.
+Inheritance taxes is a good use of estate advance proceeds.

 Is an estate loan right for you?